 After a few weeks of running regularly in this form and setting, you can start mixing things up a bit.
 Try increasing the speed and distance of your runs or attempt to run on different inclines and terrains.
 Depending on what you’re trying to get out of a running routine, these factors can play a major role in running’s effectiveness for you.

 Systems Over Goals

-Once you’ve found the right shoes and conditioned your body to start running seriously, how do you ensure that you stick to your running schedule?
+Once you’ve found the right shoes and conditioned your body to start running seriously, how do you ensure that you stick to your running schedule for beginners?
 This is the hardest part of establishing any routine for beginners: actually ensuring that you stick with it for as long as possible.